Baby Sleep Cycles Explained

 - Begin instituting a crib hour, where you give your baby time to resettle to sleep when they wake up after one sleep cycle.
 For example, if your baby sleeps 41 minutes, you would give your little one an extra 19 minutes to try to fall back asleep.

 If you need help teaching your little one to link their sleep cycles for more consolidated, restorative sleep, sign up for a free intro call today.
-Our team of experienced sleep consultants offer one-on-one sleep consulting services to improve sleep for a happy, healthy and well-rested family.
+Our team of experienced sleep consultants offers one-on-one sleep consulting services to improve sleep for a happy, healthy and well-rested family.

 P.S.
 Want to stay connected?